Andy1914/cellarnode/README.md

-# Node Cellar Sample Application with Backbone.js, Twitter Bootstrap, Node.js, Express, and MongoDB #
+# Node Cellar is an application using Node.JS, and Backbone.JS, for backend and Twitter Bootstrap,  Express.JS, for frontend  and MongoDB for database.

-"Node Cellar" is a sample CRUD application built with with Backbone.js, Twitter Bootstrap, Node.js, Express, and MongoDB.

 The application allows you to browse through a list of wines, as well as add, update, and delete wines.